How to Backup NAS to External Hard Drive (2 Ways)

 ★ Bonus tip: backup files to AOMEI Cloud

 There is a growing trend to backup files to cloud storage.
 You can backup files to AOMEI Cloud if you create an AOMEI account.
-It offers you 1TB free storage for 15 days after you sign up for an AOMEI account.
+It offers you 1TB of free storage for 15 days after you sign up for an AOMEI account.

 AOMEI Cloud